 S corporations, partnerships and limited liability companies.
-If you are an S corporation, partnership, or limited liability company, do not complete this form.
+If you are an S corporation, partnership or limited liability company, do not complete this form.

-The contributions of an S corporation, partnership, or limited liability company are passed through to shareholders, partners, or members in the same proportion used to report the corporation's, partnership's or limited liability company's income or loss for Montana tax purposes; this amount should be reported to owners on Montana Schedule K-1.
+The contributions of an S corporation, partnership or limited liability company are passed through to shareholders, partners or members in the same proportion used to report the corporation's, partnership's or limited liability company's income or loss for Montana tax purposes.
+This amount should be reported to owners on Montana Schedule K-1.

-The pass-through entity's contributions do not have to be in the form of a planned gift.
+The pass-through entity's contributions may also be in the form of a planned gift or an outright gift.